gramster/gramw.github.io/posts/cute-math-curiosity.md

 .. title: Cute Math Curiosity
 .. date: 2008-05-06 05:27
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: Math
 .. slug: cute-math-curiosity

 I heard this proof a couple of days back and thought it was fun and